nikMichel/StayPositiveAPI/README.md

 StayPositiveAPI is a simple API that allows you stay positive!

-Specifically, the end–user wants to provide an English sentence that has a blank or missing part, and receive text suggestions that can fill in the blank in a way that makes the sentence sound positive.
+Specifically, it is an API that provides positive suggestions to a phrase submitted by the end-user.

 Examples:

-Input: have a <blank> day
+Input: Today was a <blank> day
 Output: good, excellent, amazing

-Input: the application was <blank>
+Input: the food was <blank>
-Output: well designed, so pretty, the best I’ve ever seen

-## Usage

-We need to send a HTTP POST Request to the the API , with JSON Data in the body with the following schema.

-The Phrase should include a `<blank>` where we want the API to return a wword suggestion with a positive sentiment.
+Output: good, delicious, amazing, great,

 ## Project Structure